Adverse Childhood Experiences and Trauma

 Childhood adversity is a widespread problem; ACEs are reported in every community regardless of socio-economic or cultural factors.
 In fact, most of us have experienced at least one adverse experience in our early years.[1]
 More than half of the population have an ACE score of 2 or more.[2]
 And almost 20% report a score of 4 or more ACES before reaching the age of 18.
 That’s a lot of adversity to navigate at a very critical time in a child’s development.

 The impact of childhood adversity is abundantly clear.
-The higher the ACE score, for example, the higher the risk for physical and mental health challenges, behavior problems and learning problems.
+The higher the ACE score, for example, the higher the risk for physical and mental health challenges, behavior problems and learning difficulties.
 High ACE scores are associated with executive function challenges, for example, as well as anxiety & depression, obesity, high-risk behaviors, substance abuse, self-harm and suicide.

 With such conclusive evidence, ACEs are now getting attention from educators, health professionals and policy makers alike.
 We want to protect kids from adverse experiences.
 And we want to give them some practical tools that they can use when adversity shows up in their lives.
 That’s where Take 5! comes in.